armintoepfer/bam-io-throughput/README.md

 # What is this about?
-If you want measure the throughput of reading and writing BAM files, with optional multithreaded BAM compression and decompression.
+If you want measure the throughput of reading and writing BAM files, with optional multithreaded BAM compression and decompression. `biot` reads in a BAM file and writes the identical file out.
+Except for the (de)compression, it's a serial workflow.

 # How to compile